We're here to help

 Details about the student counselling service

-Dundee and Angus College offers a free and confidential short-term counselling service to all students.
+Dundee and Angus College offer a free and confidential short-term counselling service to all students.
 Short-term counselling invites you to make the most of each session, to work with focus and intention.
 Each campus has a counsellor(s) and, in most cases, students are referred to the counsellor based at their campus.
-Students are allocated up to six sessions which are usually one hour in length.
+Students are allocated up to six sessions which are usually 50 minutes in length.
 You may discover you need fewer or more sessions and this will be mutually reviewed with your counsellor.

 Counselling is confidential and all notes recorded are stored securely.
 In exceptional circumstances, your counsellor may be required to suspend confidentiality where: